automvc/bee/README.md

 	public Condition selectFun(FunctionType functionType,String fieldForFun);
 	public Condition selectFun(FunctionType functionType,String fieldForFun,String alias);
 Condition add method:opWithField,setWithField support like :field1=field2
+Condition add method:selectDistinctField,support distinct as select distinct(userid) from table_name
-no Javabean, use map to set the entity information that needs to be transformed and operate the database(select/delete record).
+MapSuid,no Javabean, use map to set the entity information that needs to be transformed and operate the database(select/delete record).
 support read Excel(*.xls,*.xlsx), converting data into List<String[]> and importing them into database(bee-ext).
 more table join select support more join condition.
 same Connection for some ORM operation.